ROCm/HIP-CPU/docs/faq.md

 interface is likely to be added with alacrity, whereas inline GCN ASM shall never work.
 Thus, whilst a library relying on the former is highly likely to be usable quite rapidly, a library relying on the latter shall never work.

+## Can I use **_insert CPU library here_**? ##

+Yes, including in kernel code - there is nothing preventing you from e.g. using `std::sort` in a `__global__` or `__device__` function.
+However, please be aware that such code is inherently non-portable to codebases using the HIP GPU Runtime and the HIP or CUDA dialects of Clang.
+Therefore, doing this is discouraged if portability across heterogeneous targets is intended.

 ## I have a question and it is not answered here! ##